maxtheisen/lecture_hmt/README.md

 Please open the file named TransportPhenomenaLab.ipynb first.
 It contains the interactive assigment.
 To gain a deeper understanding of the contents shown in the lecture with more examples, look at TransportPhenomenaLab-Addition.ipynb.
 Below is a short theoretical recap of solving the heat equation with finite differences.

+This repo was made by Artur Schweidtmann and Maximilian Theisen

 ## The TransportPhenomenaLab notebook is designed for the lecture on transport phenomena

 __As you will see, the notebook consists of four parts:__